+1. Start BIOS.

+- Tablets with keyboards

-1. Turn on or restart the computer, and quickly press esc.
-2. Press f2.
+- ▲ Turn on or restart the computer, quickly press esc.

+- Tablets without keyboards

+- ▲ Turn on or restart the tablet, and then quickly hold down the volume up button.

+2. Press or tap f2.

 The BIOS searches three places for the diagnostic tools, in the following order: